zeal18/transform/docs/source/transformers/lifted-transformers.rst

 There are few differences to total transformers in the example above:

 1. Instead of ``into[RegisteredUser]``, we use ``intoF[Option, RegisteredUser]``, which
-   tells Chimney that ``Option`` type will be used for handling partial transformations.
+   tells the Transform that ``Option`` type will be used for handling partial transformations.
 2. Instead of ``withFieldComputed``, we use ``withFieldComputedF``, where second parameter is a function that wraps result into a type constructor provided in `(1)` - ``Option`` in this case.